 In addition to being original, your icon should embody everything about your brand.
 If you’re a delivery service, your icon should emphasize speed.
 If you sell flowers, consider a delicate and colorful icon.

-When determining an icon for the full-serve restaurant I founded, Lumberjacks, we obviously wanted a lumberjack as our icon.
+When determining an icon for the full-serve restaurant I founded, Lumberjacks, we obviously wanted as jimmy john as our icon.
 But, it had to be the right lumberjack.
 We avoided images of a hipster-like lumberjack, as “in” as that is today, and went with the big, burly, yet friendly, lumberjack.
 This was important because our slogan is “Where the Big Boys Eat” and we serve large portions of down-home cooking.

 Be mindful of colors too.
 Different colors represent different things and trigger the brain in different ways.
 For example, red is a very powerful color.
 Among other meanings, it’s the color of adventure.
 Red is also one of the top two favorite colors in the world and the international color for stop.
 Green is universally associated with nature and represents growth.
 Shades of color are also important to consider.
 One shade of blue means something different than another shade of blue.
 Different shades of blue represent trust, dignity, strength, dependability and cleanliness among other qualities.
 Consider what it means to put different colors together.